Walking the FMLA Termination Tightrope

 FMLA Questions?
 Have an Attorney Help You

-If you have specific questions about FMLA and how it applies to you or your business, you should contact a qualified employment law attorney who specializes in FMLA matters.
-An experienced attorney can explain the law and how it applies to your specific situation.
-You can start down this path by finding an employment lawyer to answer your questions.
+If you have questions about your employee rights under the FMLA, including intermittent leave, health benefits, sick leave, and disability leave, you should contact an employment law attorney.
+An experienced attorney can explain the law and how it applies to your situation.
+You can start by finding an employment lawyer to answer your questions.

 Next Steps